How Much Do Bay Windows Cost?

 Get free estimates from local Window contractors.

 Bay windows extend outward from the home in a circular arc, and they can be a beautiful way to increase a home's curb appeal as well as let in lots of natural light.
 However, this window upgrade can also bring with it some serious costs.
-Homeowners who want to add one or more bay windows to their home should be informed about the best materials for construction, the advantages and the costs involved.
+Homeowners who want to add one or more bay windows to their home should know about the best materials for construction, the advantages of installing bay windows and the costs involved.

-Once you decide to add a bay window, let us help you get in touch with window contractors near you!
+Once you’ve decided to add a bay window, let us help you get in touch with window contractors near you!

 - Average minimum cost of bay windows: $400